fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 This has been hacked together for demonstration reasons, so firstly I'd like to make it clear that if your application has a dependency on a 3rd party API such as this one (or Vonage), you should wrap this client and its configuration [as a service provider](https://laravel.com/docs/10.x/providers).

-The method creates a new [Guzzle](https://docs.guzzlephp.org/en/stable/) Client, and prepares the request as a `MultipartStream`, as OpenAI requires the request to be a encoded form.
+The method creates a new [Guzzle](https://docs.guzzlephp.org/en/stable/) Client, and prepares the request as a `MultipartStream`, as OpenAI requires the request to be an encoded form.
 We set the base url and fetch our temporary file we created earlier (`call_recording.mp3`).
 We can now use `fopen()` to write the file out, and then delete it after the request has been completed.

 All being well, you'll get a transcription array back, which will contain the key `text`, which is sent back for updating the `TicketEntry`.
 Congratulations: we now have a working TTS ticketing system!